djgrego2/petstore-api-testing-serenity/README.md

-# API Testing Project for Petstore
+# API Testing Challenge Project for Petstore

 ## Description
 This project implements a set of automated tests for the Petstore API using Rest Assured with Serenity BDD and Cucumber.
 It is designed to demonstrate best practices in RESTful API testing and follows industry-recommended design patterns.